Wood River Valley

-The Wood River Valley is a region in the western United States in south-central Idaho.
+The Wood River Valley is a region in south-central Idaho.
 Located in Blaine County, it is named after the Big Wood and Little Wood Rivers, which flow through the area.

 The valley has four incorporated cities: Bellevue, Hailey, Ketchum, and Sun Valley.
 It is considered part of the larger Magic Valley region, but differs economically due to its ties to the tourism industry, with less of a dependence on agriculture than in the southern Magic Valley proper.

 The Sun Valley Resort is at the north end of the valley; the region also includes large portions of the Sawtooth National Forest and Sawtooth National Recreation Area.

 The primary roadway is State Highway 75, the Sawtooth Scenic Byway.
-Friedman Memorial Airport and Wood River High School serve the valley and are both located in Hailey, the county seat.
+Friedman Memorial Airport and Wood River High School serve the valley and are both located in Hailey, the county seat of Blaine County, Idaho.